Hey, I’m Jen

 I teach creative classes at the American Family Dream Bank, Madison and Monona Libraries and privately.

 And when I’m not enabling your creativity or dyeing, painting, doodling or writing on my own projects, I can be found hanging with my two teen-aged kids, husband and our little bitty rescue dog Gus.
-We love to go to the movies and travel to visit our family who live in warm places by oceans.
+We love to host outdoor movies nights in our back yard and travel to visit our family who live in warm places by oceans.

 You’ll know me when you see me, I’m the one who is always wearing blue and probably telling dirty jokes.